sablier-labs/flow/diagrams.md

 **Notes:**

-1. The arrows point to the status on which the function can be called
+1. The arrows point to the status on which the function can be called.
-2. The "update" comments refer only to the internal state
+2. The "update" comments refer only to the internal state.
-3. `st` is always updated to `block.timestamp`, except for `withdraw`
+3. `st` is always updated to `block.timestamp`.
-4. Red lines refers to the function that are doing an ERC-20 transfer
+4. Red lines refers to the function that are doing an `ERC-20` transfer

 ```mermaid
 flowchart LR